percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/login_UI.md

         ssh -i admin admin@N.N.N.N
         ```

-## (Optional) Set up static IP via CLI
+ ??? info ## (Optional) Set up static IP via CLI

     When the guest OS starts, it will get an IP address from the hypervisor's DHCP server.
 This IP can change each time the guest OS is restarted.
 Setting a static IP for the guest OS avoids having to check the IP address whenever the guest is restarted.
+    {.power-number}

     1. Start the virtual machine in non-headless (GUI) mode.

     2. Log in as `root`.

     3. Edit `/etc/sysconfig/network-scripts/ifcfg-eth0`

     4. Change the value of `BOOTPROTO`:

         ```ini
         BOOTPROTO=none
         ```

     5. Add these values:

         ```ini
         IPADDR=192.168.1.123 # replace with the desired static IP address NETMASK=255.255.255.0 # replace with the netmask for your IP address GATEWAY=192.168.1.1 # replace with the network gateway for your IP address PEERDNS=no
         DNS1=192.168.1.53 # replace with your DNS server IP
         ```

     6. Restart the interface.

         ```sh
         ifdown eth0 && ifup eth0
         ```

     7. Check the IP.

         ```sh
         ip addr show eth0
         ```
     8. Preserve the network configuration across reboots.

         ```sh
         echo "network: {config: disabled}" > /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg
         ```